 There are three tiers of Dropbox Business plans: Professional, Standard, and Advanced.

-The Professional plan is suited to freelancers or micro offices, and costs $16.58 per month.
-It provides 3TB of storage for one user, but has no administrator or team management features.
+The Professional plan is suited to freelancers or micro offices, and costs $16.58 a month.
+It provides 3TB for one user, but has no administrator or team management features.

 Dropbox’s premium business plan, Advanced, costs $20 per user a month, but includes unlimited storage for all users.
 Also included are advanced administrator features, such as audit logs and single sign-on (SSO) integrations.